torik42/kicad-to-ergogen/README.md

 Furthermore, it allows to export all traces which are added with KiCad to an ergogen PCB back into a footprint (see below for further explanation).
 This should make the design process of more complex boards faster.

+**This project works with KiCad 5 only!**
+As ergogen is build around KiCad 5 syntax, this project only supports KiCad 5 as well.
+I will consider rewriting the software, when ergogen changes to KiCad 6.

 *The software is still **WIP** and subject to change.*

 Also, this is my first JS project.